Timothy Doner

-Timothy "Tim" Doner (born 25 October 1995) is an American hyperpolyglot, former social media personality and a foreign policy analyst at the Washington-based Center for Advanced Defense Studies, specializing in the Middle East and Central Asia.
+Timothy "Tim" Doner (born October 25, 1995) is an American hyperpolyglot, former social media personality, and a former analyst at the Washington-based Center for Advanced Defense Studies, specializing in the Middle East and Central Asia.
 A graduate of Harvard University and the University of Cambridge, he rose to prominence at the age of 16 when he released a YouTube video in 2012 in which he spoke 20 different languages.
-He is a native of Manhattan, New York City and resident of the East Village.

 Early life and education

 Timothy Doner was born to Betsy and Ezra Doner on October 25, 1995 in Manhattan, New York City, United States.
 Tim's prelude to learning languages apparently began at the age of 13 when he started teaching himself Hebrew out of interest in 2009 after memorizing the lyrics of his favorite funk band Hadag Nahash.
-He then moved to Arabic and other languages, like Persian, Pashto, Hindi, Indonesian, Wolof, Hausa, Swahili, IsiXhosa, Ojibwe, Dutch, Italian, Japanese, etc. Doner studied at the Dalton School.
+He then moved to Arabic and other languages, like Persian, Pashto, Hindi, Indonesian, Wolof, Hausa, Swahili, Xhosa, Ojibwe, Dutch, and Italian.
+Doner studied at the Dalton School.